Mired in crises, North Korea’s Kim to open big party meeting

 Lim said if the COVID-19 pandemic continues for most of 2021, the North’s economy could face a crisis unseen since a devastating famine that killed hundreds of thousands of North Koreans in the 1990s.

 During next month’s congress, North Korea will likely call for another “frontal breakthrough” to bolster its internal strength and build up a more self-reliant economy.
-But as long as the pandemic continues, the North will have to settle for less ambitious economic goals while focusing on its anti-virus efforts, the Seoul-based Institute for Far Eastern Studies said in a report.
+But as long as the pandemic continues, the North will have to settle for modest economic goals while focusing on its anti-virus efforts, the Seoul-based Institute for Far Eastern Studies said in a report.

 North Korea has steadfastly claimed to be coronavirus-free, though it said it has intensified what it called “maximum” anti-epidemic steps.
 Outside experts are highly skeptical of the North’s zero-virus case claim but agree the country hasn’t experienced a widespread outbreak.